 By Marika Sboros

-Depending on which side of the legalisation or criminalisation fence you sit on, you’ll see those effects in a good or bad light.
+Depending on which side of the legalisation or criminalisation fence you sit on, you’ll see those effects in good or bad light.

-“People assume it is far more dangerous than alcohol and tobacco, but it is not as toxic, and is far, far safer – definitely safer than harder drugs such as heroin and morphine.”
+“It is no more a gateway drug than tobacco and alcohol are gateways,” Scott says.
+“People assume it is far more dangerous than alcohol and tobacco, but it is not as toxic.
+It is definitely safer than harder drugs such as heroin and morphine.”

 South Africa is “lagging far behind the international trend towards dagga legalisation or decriminalisation”, Scott says.